 In emergency resource rooms, caseworkers can get emergency supplies or special items like diapers, cleaning supplies, clothes, and small furniture to meet the needs of their clients.
 CPS resource rooms are called Rainbow Rooms and APS resource rooms are called Silver Star Rooms or Bridge Rooms.
 213 emergency resource rooms served 66,584 DFPS clients in FY 2012.

 Office of Consumer Affairs

-The Office of Consumer Affairs (OCA) was created in 1993 to handle complaints and legislative inquiries relating to DFPS programs.
-The purpose of the complaint process is to address the concerns of DFPS clients, their families, other stakeholders, and the public in a fair and unbiased manner.
+The Office of Consumer Affairs (OCA) handles complaints and legislative inquiries about DFPS programs.
+The purpose is to address the concerns of DFPS clients, their families, other stakeholders, and the public in a fair and unbiased manner.
 OCA also documents and shares the results of their reviews with DFPS state and regional administrators to help improve the quality of services.
-Individuals may contact the OCA by calling a toll number (1-800-720-7777), through the DFPS website, or by email at OCA@DFPS.state.tx.us.
+Individuals may contact the OCA by calling a toll number (1-800-720-7777), through the DFPS website, or by email.